 Signing up for Intrinio is free and easy- all we require is an email and a password, no credit card, no spam.
 You can signup at www.intrinio.com/login.
 This will give you access to your account page where you will see your subscriptions as well as tutorials for accessing Intrinio data through an Excel add-in, a Google Sheets add-on, or directly through an API.

 The Account Page

-These data feeds, also referred to as APIs, all have free plans with limited access- this allows you to test the data out in some of the applications available in the market.
+These data feeds, also referred to as APIs, most have short, free trial plans with limited access- this allows you to test the data out in some of the applications available in the market.
 You can click “Usage” on any of your plans to see how many API calls you made within your subscription’s allotted time period as well as your trend over time.

 You will also see links to update your billing and personal information or to unsubscribe from APIs.